 These are all considerations that have to be addressed by an individual seeking hair transplantation, and the physician hair restoration specialist who will work with the patient to plan and carry out hair transplantation.
 Some of the gender and ethnic considerations are obvious, others may not be immediately obvious but can be brought out in preoperative discussions and planning between the patient and the physician.

-Common ethnic considerations that influence planning for successful outcome of hair transplantation include:
+Common ethnic considerations that influence planning for a successful outcome of hair transplantation include:

 - Head shape—e.g., a “long” head shape and a “round” head shape require different approaches to placement of transplanted hair;